An official website of the United States government

 Ready, Relevant Learning Block Learning

-Block Learning is the first step towards completing a larger training initiative known as Ready Relevant Learning (RRL).
+Block Learning is the first step towards completing a larger training initiative known as Career Training Continuum (CTC).
 Block Learning revises current accession level initial training paths into blocks, which are redistributed over a Sailor's career.

 The new process requires the return of fleet Sailors to receive additional training approximately 24 months after reporting to operational units, in order to complete required training modules and/or earn progressive Navy Enlisted Classifications (NECs).